pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 In order to execute the Labs you need:

-* A Spark 3 and Iceberg-enabled CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
-The CDE Service must be on version 1.19.3.
+* A Spark 3, Iceberg-enabled, All-Purpose CDE Virtual Cluster.
+The CDE Service must be on version 1.19.3 (Azure, AWS and Private Cloud ok).

 * Very few code changes are required but familiarity with Python and PySpark is highly recommended.